localz/spotz-sdk-android/README.md

 How to use the SDK
 ==================

+**Currently only devices that support Bluetooth Low Energy (generally Android 4.3 API level 18 or newer) are able to make use of the Spotz SDK**.

 There are only 3 actions to implement - **initialize, scan, and listen!**

 *Refer to the sample app code for a working implementation of the SDK.*